 How do you conduct a sale of a business by sharing documents without compromising integrity or breaching confidentiality?

-There are many components and attributes of a business that make it attractive to potential buyers.
-It could be your solid history of profitability, a sizeable and extremely loyal customer base, or a distinct and marketable business advantage over your competitors — like long-term contracts with customers or an exclusive distributorship.
-It could also be the opportunities that the buyer sees for expansion, a great location, or a highly talented and dedicated group of employees.
+Many components and attributes of a business make it attractive to potential buyers.
+These could include a solid history of profitability, a sizeable and extremely loyal customer base, or a distinct and marketable business advantage over your competitors, like long-term contracts with customers or an exclusive distributorship.
+The buyer could also see opportunities for expansion, a great location, or a highly talented and dedicated group of employees.

 A buyer may be interested for any number of reasons, some of which you may not even have considered.
 Nonetheless, it would be very rare for a buyer to knock on your door (or contact you via your website) and make you a lucrative offer virtually sight unseen.
 No, it will typically take some preparation on your part and answering some requests for information.
 In return, you can glean some valuable information from the prospective buyer.